mutisyap/oyf-git/containers.md

    - Compiled vs interpreted languages
      - Understand which languages need to be compiled and which one don't need to.
    - Understand what will be running:
-     - We code on .java files, but we will run jar files.
+     - We code on .java files, but we may want to run jar files.
+       - Check different between Jar and war files.
-     - We code on .c or .cpp files but we will deploy .exe files.
+     - We code on .c or .cpp files but you may want to deploy .exe files.
    - Software packaging: The process of building an installer that includes application resources to be used to distribute to distribute.
      - Packaging in Java Maven (.jar, war)
-     - Packaging Angular (ng build)
-     - Packaging in React (npm build)
      - Packaging for Windows (.exe)
      - Packaging for Debian Linux (.deb)
      - Packaging for Android (.apk)
+   - Building and recompiling software: Here, we code in a non-compliant way, then we have to change it back to a compliant way.
+This is very common with frameworks.
+    - Building Angular (ng build): Build to Html, CSS and JS files
+    - Building React (npm build) : Build to Html, CSS and JS files
+    - Recompiling Typescript to JavaScript
+    - Building PHP Laravel: Back to PHP compliant files.
    - Resources:
      - https://www.advancedinstaller.com/what-is-software-packaging.html
      - https://www.baeldung.com/cs/compiled-vs-interpreted-languages